Carnival in Barranquilla

 What to do after carnival?

 It’s worth spending a few more days in Barranquilla after Carnival.
 There is plenty to do and the Costeños (locals) are hospitable and proud of their culture.
 They are only too happy to tell you about it.
-Check out our travel guide Barranquilla for tips on what to do in Barranquilla, where you can enjoy food, transportation and much more.
+Check out our travel guide Barranquilla for tips on what to do in Barranquilla, where you can enjoy good food, transportation and much more.
 The carnival museum is worth a visit if you want to stay a little longer in the carnival atmosphere.
 Also nice to visit before carnival so you already know e.g. about the history of carnival in Barranquilla and the origin of the costumes.
 In short: be surprised by one of Colombia’s less touristy cities!

 Tip #5